 Out-of-the-box software has a long history in the IT world, with businesses looking to vendors to offer them the licenses they need to install systems that help them maintain operations.
 However, the business world has changed quickly, and while many solutions lack the features organizations need when they come off the shelf, plenty of companies think they can't handle custom development.

-Custom app creation is becoming more accessible all the time.
+Custom app creation offered by mobile app development Edinburgh is becoming more accessible.
 Third-party specialists can provide robust capabilities to ensure you get precisely the app you need and help you escape the problems that come with out-of-the-box software.
 Here are three reasons you should start avoiding dependence on out-of-the-box solutions: